 Grants Management Application Suite (GMAS):

 All Investigators are automatically given access to GMAS to sign off on their own proposals (see Review and Submission).
 The Department's Authorized Requestor requests GMAS access for the SRA from Financial Systems Solutions (FSS).
-A complete list of Authorized Requestors is available on the FSS Authorized Requestor iSite.
 Once access is confirmed, users log in to GMAS using their Harvard ID and PIN.

 When creating the project record in GMAS, the SRA is asked a series of questions that generates a list of the internal approvals required for the project.
 Many of these approvals are required before the application is submitted.
 Therefore, it is recommended that the SRA create the GMAS record as early as possible in the application process.

-Two of Harvard's biggest funders, the National Institutes of Health (NIH) and National Science Foundation (NSF) require that the Principal Investigator (PI) register and maintain a profile in their application systems in order to submit proposals and reports.
-In order to register in eRA Commons (NIH) or Fastlane (NSF), the SRA should first contact the Department's Grants and Contracts Specialist in the Office of Sponsored Programs (OSP).
+In order to register in any of the systems below, the SRA should first contact the Department's Pre-Award Contact in the Office of Sponsored Programs (OSP).
 OSP is the primary point of contact for systems access (unless the application portal permits the individual to create his or her own profile).

 eRA Commons: The eRA Commons is not used for NIH proposal submission.
 NIH proposals are submitted by OSP using grants.gov and can be created in GMAS by the SRA using either System to System or the grants.gov application forms.
 However, an eRA Commons ID is required for application submission.
 Applicants use the Commons to track application status, submit Just-In-Time information (such as IRB status) and submit reports.